 Our therapists have met many people who have experienced the dark shadow of depression as a major part of their life.
 It is possible through the inclusion of specific foods and supplements to lift this shadow.

-Brain Bio Centre therapists have helped many adults and children with developmental, learning and behaviour issues.
+Brain Bio Centre therapists have helped many adults and children with developmental, learning and behavioural issues.
 Perhaps your child has been diagnosed with ADHD, autism or dyslexia, has other learning difficulties, or you just feel that they are not reaching their full potential.
 Could this be due to a nutritional deficiency of vitamins, minerals or essential fats, a food intolerance or other biochemical imbalance?
+We will explore this with you.

 We use simple biochemical testing to identify nutritional deficiencies and physiological imbalances that may be contributing to your child’s learning, developmental and behavioural issues.
 Once we have identified these imbalances, we work with you to create a tailor-made dietary and supplement plan that will aim to restore balance and get your child back on track.